jatin99/Python-Tutorial-SDET/Day1/Introduction.md

 Python 3.x was released in 2008.
 Basically, Python 3 isn’t compatible with Python 2.
 And you should use the latest versions of Python 3 for your new projects.

-Summary
-Python is an interpreted, high-level, general-purpose programming language.
-Python becomes the solution in many domains from web applications, data analysis, data science, machine learning, and AI.
-Use Python 3 for the new development.